 are the association tables with suffix asn

-version 2.18.5 and later will calibrate such associations.
+will be associated.
 For more information on COS association files see the “Association Tables (ASN)”

 portion of Section 2.4.4